vizchallenge/vivrichards600.github.io/_posts/2017-05-27-automating-visual-regression-testing - Copy.md

 ### Slides

 I've given this talk this month at a [local meet-up](https://www.meetup.com/Swansea-Software-Development-Meetup) and it had a great reception.
-If you are interested, the slides can be found here: [Automating Visual Regression Testing](https://www.slideshare.net/vivrichards/automating-visual-regression-testing)
+If you are interested, the slides can be found here: [Automating Visual Regression Testing](https://www.slideshare.net/vivrichards/spot-the-difference-automating-visual-regression-testing) *

+* This talk has since been given at DDD East Anglia and DDD North and so the slides have been updated.